Sex abuse allegations spread against cheerleading industry

 The lawsuit, brought anonymously by two teenage boys and one boy’s mother, alleges that a Premier Athletics coach sent nude pictures and masturbation videos and instigated nonconsensual sexual acts.

 The coach has not been charged, and The Associated Press is not naming him.
-Varsity and USASF did not immediately respond to email requests seeking comment.
+USASF did not immediately respond to an email request seeking comment.

 In a statement to the AP, Premier Athletics Knoxville West said it was “inaccurately implicated” in the lawsuit, in which the majority of the allegations are said to have occurred before current ownership purchased any gyms.